A value chain is not a group of decoupled companies

 Instead of asking companies to describe themselves, the platform focuses on confirmed relationships between companies.
 Each organisation confirms its connections and relevant information with its direct partners: one step left with suppliers and one step right with customers.

 Both parties confirm the data.
-From these confirmations, a network of verified supply chain connections emerges.
+From these confirmations, a network of confirmed value chain connections emerges.
 This creates a shared view based on what companies actually confirm with each other, rather than on assumptions or estimates.
-The result is a growing network of trusted supply chain data that provides information you can plan with and act on.
+The result is a growing network of trusted value chain data that provides information you can plan with and act on.

 1Left1Right | See the whole chain.

-Supply chain transparency cannot be created by one company alone.
+Value chain visibility cannot be created by one company alone.

 It grows when organisations connect and validate information with their partners.

-Join the first organisations building a trusted supply chain data network.
+Join the first organisations building a trusted value chain data network.

 Become a Launching Partner